 Overall, it’s a pleasant experience using this keyboard and mouse matt combo for long periods of keyboard typing.

-So far, you might be wondering how Cooler Master can possibly give you all of this hardware and functionality in one package? well, the answer lies in the lighting controls.
+So far, you might be wondering how Cooler Master can possibly give you all of this hardware and functionality in one package?
+Well, the answer lies in the lighting controls.
 All of the lighting controls for the keyboard are changed via shortcuts on the keyboard using the Cooler Master button.

-They have given you a bunch of colours presets letting you choose a quick colour on the fly otherwise, you can make your own colours using the Red, Green and Blue shortcuts placed at the top of the keyboard.
+They have given you a bunch of colour presets letting you choose a quick colour on the fly otherwise, you can make your own colours using the Red, Green and Blue shortcuts placed at the top of the keyboard.

 My only gripe is the lack of software support.
 While it doesn’t pose an issue using the keyboard out of the box, for us lazy humans such as I myself, I would like the ability to instantly sync the colours to the rest of my Cooler Master hardware such as the MM730 Gaming Mouse.